Tools and resources to help businesses reopen responsibly.

 It’s important that employees with COVID-19 know they should stay home.
 Your sick leave policies need to support that.
 Workers also need safe and reliable childcare options during the COVID-19 response.
 See information on:

-- Government programs supporting COVID-19 sick leave and workers’ compensation
+- Government programs supporting COVID-19 sick leave

 - Family-friendly practices for employers (PDF)